 We encourage the return of all our 1/2-gallon glass milk bottles by offering a deposit on each one.
 When consumers return the bottles, the grocer or store owner then returns them to Hartzler Dairy.
 We wash and sanitize each bottle, with every batch being quality and safety inspected.
 We then put the bottles back into the production line to once again be filled with milk and distributed.
 Reusing glass bottles is nothing new to Hartzler’s.
 We’re still seeing the return of bottles with labels from over 10-years ago!

 Bottles can be returned to anywhere Hartzler’s milk is sold.
 Each bottle nets a $1.50 deposit, or the deposit can be credited toward the purchase of more Hartzler milk!

-While we currently cannot re-use our quart glass milk bottles, the fact that they are made from glass makes them prime candidates for recycling.
+Although we cannot re-use our glass egg nog bottles, the fact that they are made from glass makes them prime candidates for recycling.
 Glass is one of the easiest materials to recycle and can be recycled again and again with no loss in purity or quality.
 Clear glass - like Hartzler’s milk bottles - are the most accepted color glass for recycling.
 This is because glass product manufacturers prefer clear glass.
 Today, 90% of recycled glass is used to make new containers!

 Some interesting facts about glass recycling:

 • About 22 percent of the 10.9 million tons of glass was recovered for recycling.

 • Recovery increased from 750,000 tons in 1980 to more than 2.4 million tons in 2001.

 • Soft drink, beer, food, wine, and liquor containers represent the largest source of glass generated and recovered for recycling.

 • Glass in durable goods, such as furniture, appliances, and especially consumer electronics, round out the sources of post consumer glass.